 A wonderful book to aid in teaching our children common courtesy.
 Bestselling authors Bill O’Reilly and James Patterson remind us how useful the word ‘Please’ can be and how we can use this word in so many ways.
 When you need help with getting dressed or you want to keep that sweet cuddly stray dog the word ‘Please’ can go a long way.
 Give Please A Chance is helpful and fun with old-school style illustrations by several different artists.
 We could use more books like this in our world today.

 James Patterson brings us another precious book on manners.
 He takes young readers on a delightful search for kindness and appreciation in everyday life.
 Sweetly illustrated scenes from a variety of artists show children saying “thank you” for simple gifts like tickles, ice cream, and Mommy and Daddy’s love, reminding us of all we have to be grateful for.
 It’s just simply sweet.

-I hope you enjoyed looking over these fun children’s books, there are a couple more children’s books for the ‘little ones’ as well as some fun gift ideas on my Christmas Picks page if you would like to take a look.
-Don’t forget the importance of reading to your children, books make great gifts for any occasion, check out Prime Book Box for Kids.
+I hope you enjoyed looking over these fun children's books, there are a couple more children's books for the 'little ones' as well as some fun gift ideas on my Christmas Picks page if you would like to take a look.
+Don't forget the importance of reading to your children, books make great gifts for any occasion.
 Thanks for visiting!